NeurodataWithoutBorders/pynwb-course/slides/chapter1_01_introduction.md

 # Setting the session start time

 In the previous example, we set the `session_start_time` argument for the `NWBFile` constructor to `None`.
 That's actually not allowed.
-All timestamps are stored relative to a shared, or global, starting time.
-This could be the time that data acquisition began for this session, or it could be a more global start time, such as January 1, 1970.
+Storing times properly is important for understanding most neurophysiology data.
+In an NWB file, timestamps are stored relative to a defined, shared starting time.
+You could define it as the time that data acquisition began for this session, or a more global start time, such as January 1, 1970 (the Unix time reference).
+The latter works better if you plan to combine data from multiple sessions into a single file.

-As an example, let's set the `session_start_time` argument to April 21, 2019 at 11:00am in the current timezone.
+Let's set the `session_start_time` argument to April 21, 2019 at 11:00am in the current timezone.

 ```python
 # Import utilities for working with dates and times